Frequently asked questions about Power BI Embedded

-Why can I only create PBIE in a specific region?
+Can I only create Power BI Embedded capacities in a specific region?

 How can I find what is my PBI tenant region?

 You can use the PBI portal to understand what is your PBI Tenant region.

 https://app.powerbi.com/ > ? > About Power BI

-What is supported with the Cloud Solution Provider (CSP) channel?
+What is supported by the Cloud Solution Provider (CSP) channel?